Choose your country

 Australian locally stocked finishes brochure - Forbo Flooring Systems

-What is the slip rating for Marmoleum?
+What is the slip rating classification for Marmoleum?

-Marmoleum achieves an R10,P3* slip rating
+Marmoleum achieves an R10,P3* slip rating.

 *Slip rating results are based on independent laboratory testing on a new sample.
 On-site testing results can often be highly variable due to site-specific conditions.
 Forbo cannot be held liable for site conditions and the variability in test results.
 For sustainable slip resistance in wet environments, a particle-based enhanced safety floor in accordance with EN 13845 should be used.